Skip to Main Content

 Paid Family and Medical Leave Act

-Under the PFM eligible employees may take up to 12 weeks after the birth, adoption, or foster care placement of a child.
-An employee's weekly benefit amount is a percentage of the employee's earnings and is capped at a maximum of $850 per week.
-M.G.L. c 175M.
-To be eligible to receive paid leave under PFML, an employee must have earned at least $6,000 in the previous 12 months.
+To be eligible to receive paid leave under PFML, an employee must have earned at least $6,300 in the previous 12 months.
+Mass.gov.
 PFML eligibility is not dependent on how long an individual has worked for a current employer.
 If both parents work for the same employer, both parents are entitled to up to 12 weeks of PFML.
 This time is granted for the parent to bond with the child and may be taken within one year of the child's birth or placement.

 Sick Leave

-Earned sick time shall be provided by an employer for an employee to: (1) care for the employee's child, spouse, parent, or parent of a spouse who is suffering from a physical or mental illness, injury, or medical condition that requires home care, professional medical diagnosis or care, or preventative medical care; (2) care for the employee's own physical or mental illness, injury, or medical condition that requires home care, professional medical diagnosis or care, or preventative medical care; (3) attend the employee's routine medical appointment or a routine medical appointment for the employee's child, spouse, parent, or parent of spouse; or (4) address the psychological, physical, or legal effects of domestic violence.
+Earned sick time shall be provided by an employer for an employee to: (1) care for the employee's child, spouse, parent, or parent of a spouse who is suffering from a physical or mental illness, injury, or medical condition that requires home care, professional medical diagnosis or care, or preventative medical care; (2) care for the employee's own physical or mental illness, injury, or medical condition that requires home care, professional medical diagnosis or care, or preventative medical care; (3) attend the employee's routine medical appointment or a routine medical appointment for the employee's child, spouse, parent, or parent of a spouse; or (4) address the psychological, physical, or legal effects of domestic violence, and (5) address the employee's own physical and mental health needs, and those of their spouse, if the employee or the employee's spouse experiences pregnancy loss or a failed assisted reproduction, adoption, or surrogacy.

 An employer must provide a minimum of one hour of earned sick time for every 30 hours worked by an employee.
-This becomes effective upon hiring an employee.
+This becomes effective upon the date an employee is hired.
 However, employees are not entitled to use accrued earned sick time until the 90th calendar day after the commencement of their employment.
 M.G.L. c.
 149 § 148C.

 An employer with 11 or more employees must provide paid leave.
 Smaller employers must provide unpaid leave.
 If the employee's primary place of work is Massachusetts, the employee is eligible for sick leave.